Parachute Battalion

-Parachute Battalion is a 1941 war film directed by Leslie Goodwins and stars Robert Preston and Nancy Kelly.
+Parachute Battalion is a 1941 American war film directed by Leslie Goodwins and starring Robert Preston and Nancy Kelly.
 The supporting cast includes Edmond O'Brien, Harry Carey, and Buddy Ebsen.
+It was produced and distributed by RKO Pictures.

 Plot

 Three men enlist in the United States Army in the summer of 1941.
 Bill Burke (Edmond O'Brien) is doubtful of his own courage and enlists while intoxicated.
 Don Morse (Robert Preston), an All-American football player at Harvard, enlists to avoid being engaged to two women simultaneously, told that army privates are not allowed to marry.
 Jeff Hollis (Buddy Ebsen) is a hillbilly cajoled into enlisting by the daughter of a feuding family.

 They meet on the train to Fort Benning, Georgia, for training as parachute infantry.
 Don and Bill's attempts to become better acquainted with pretty fellow passenger Kit Richards (Nancy Kelly) annoy her father, Bill "Old Thunderhead" Richards (Harry Carey), until they reveal that they are Army recruits.

 In camp, they are surprised to discover that Richards is a master sergeant newly assigned to their unit as chief instructor and a pioneer of the concept.
 Richards reports to the commandant, his old friend and Bill's father.
 Bill was named after Richards and they agree to keep Bill's identity a secret from the rest of the company to avoid favoritism.
 Bill accepts a blind date and finds out it is Kit.
 When Don tries to date her, Richards encourages Bill to "stick around as long as you like."

 Bill confesses his fear of parachuting to Kit.
 When the recruits make their first practice jump, a nervous trainee loses his nerve, pulls a pistol, and demands that the aircraft land.
 Bill talks him into giving him the gun.
 Impressed by Bill's nerve, Richards reveals to the company that he is the commandant's son, but Bill confesses his fear and applies for a transfer to another branch.
 Richards helps him overcome his fear of jumping and Bill saves his life in the process.

 Bill's romantic rivalry with Don comes to a head when Don gets word that he is to receive an officer's commission and decides to ask Kit to marry him.
 Bill's anger at Don makes him careless in packing his parachute.
 Before Don can propose, Bill goes to Kit and admits he loves her.
 The rivals brawl just before the start of a demonstration airborne assault in which they are assigned the task blowing up an ammunition warehouse.